Calchiwo/Calchiwo/README.md

 ## 👋 Hi, I'm Caleb Wodi, a teen founder and software developer from Port Harcourt, Nigeria

 I build **apps, games and AI**, all from my **Android phone**.
-I'm a self-taugh t programmer and always learning by doing.
+I'm a self-taught programmer and always learning by doing.

 Let’s connect, and build something amazing together.